 So let's go!

 Resources to get hired

-  My aim with Hired is to provide resources — existing already, and some I create

-  myself — to help someone know where and how to study, train, and prepare for

-  their next career.
+My aim with Hired is to provide resources — some exist already, and some I will create myself — to help you know where and how to study, train, and prepare for their next career.